About your prescription

 Contact lens and glasses prescriptions are not the same

 A contact lens must match the size and shape of your eye.
 A prescription for contact lenses contains information like base curve and diameter, as well as brand.
 Also, glasses rest about 12 millimetres from your eyes, while contacts sit directly on the eye.
 Contact lenses made to conform to a glasses prescription would be stronger than necessary, which could cause vision problems.
 Finally, your glasses are shaped to correct for astigmatism (irregular curve in the cornea or lens).
 However, contacts must be designed to fit the astigmatism, if there is one.
-If you have a prescription for glasses and would like to try contacts, visit your eye doctor for a new exam and contact lens fitting.
-Don’t forget to mention you will need a copy of your prescription.
+If you have a prescription for glasses and would like to try contacts, book in an appointment with us for a new exam and contact lens fitting.